kaywina/docs-layer/tech-blog/blog/2025-09-11-zendesk-mock-server.md

 :::tip
 If you run into problems, you may need to set up your virtual environment again.
 Run `python3 -m venv .venv1` and `source .venv/bin/activate` then `pip install help-center-api-client`.
 Make sure you are in the same directory as your `pyproject.toml` file!
 :::

+---

+## What we did and why it matters

+Here's a summary of what you did in this tutorial:

+- Ran a mock server from the OpenAPI spec.
+- Pointed the generated Python client at it.
+- Wrote an example script to make a real call.

+You now have a workflow to generate a Python client from an OpenAPI file and spin up a mock server, that works to test real calls without a vendor account!